The Stone Age

 The Neolithic or new Stone Age, from around 6000 years ago, saw the beginnings of agriculture.
 Farmers from mainland Europe probably brought seeds and farming tools to Britain.
 Growing crops was a more reliable food supply than gathering wild plants and the landscape was transformed by a new type of life, linked to settled communities of people.

 Animals such as the cow and sheep were domesticated and provided a ready supply of meat, milk, wool, leather and bone.
 Grain was the first food that could be stored for long periods of time.
 Grain needed to be processed so stones were used for scything (cutting grass crops) and grinding.
 The need to harvest and store grain meant that it became necessary to stay in one place and settlements could develop.
 Trees were cut down to make clearings where crops could be grown and people worked together to construct trackways and paths.
 Large scale construction could take place, trade developed and people began to have different roles such as leader, priest, fighter, farmer, hunter or slave.

 By the end of the Stone Age people created enclosures by piling up circular earth banks, perhaps to protect themselves and their animals, and buried their dead in huge earth mounds and under stone slabs.
 Silbury Hill, in Wiltshire, is the largest prehistoric earth mound in Europe.
 Built around 4500 years ago, its height and volume are similar to those of Egyptian pyramids, which were built at around the same time, 2500BC.
 It's been estimated that its construction must have taken around 4 million man hours of work.

 - Make your own Stone Age paper axe tool

 - Stone Age jigsaw puzzles

-- A simple Stone Age quiz
+- Test your knowledge with a Stone Age quiz

 - Get into the minds of Ancient Britons, build a stone circle, create cave art and read some great fiction and non-fiction books about Ancient Britain